catuberretta/covey.town/frontend/FEATURE.md

    you will have to disconnect and rejoin the room, where you will see your uploaded map listed with the map options.

-4. As a Covey.Town user, you can view and mass update the towns of which you're a host of Navigate to the 'My Towns' tab on the right hand sidebar.
+4. As a Covey.Town user, you can view and mass update the towns of which you're a host of.
+Navigate to the 'My Towns' tab on the right hand sidebar.
 You will see a list of your created towns.
 If you have created zero towns, you will see a message that says so.
 To change multiple (or just one) town's maps, hit the plus button next to the town.
 You will see the town's id added to list